12 Things You Can Get for Free at Theme Parks

 Theme park photographers are always at the ready to snap pics for families at the most coveted spots, like Cinderella’s Castle in Disney World, then sell you the image in a glossy 5×7 or with their Memory Maker deal (all of the digital images you take throughout the parks).
 But there’s a free way to get those same picture-perfect moments.
 At Disney parks, you can just ask these pro photographers to snap a photo with your own camera or phone and they’ll oblige.
 For an unconventional vacation photo, you might want to check out one of these wacky amusement parks.

 All of the walking theme parks require can easily add up to some painful blisters.
 Need a band-aid?
 You can get one for free at First-Aid centers in the Disney Parks, Universal Studios, and likely many others.
 They can also help with other mild discomforts so before you purchase a remedy, ask at First-Aid.

 LEGOLAND California Tickets

 Park admission is typically the most expensive part of any excursion, but currently, Legoland California is offering free admission to kids ages three to 12 on their 2019 birthday.
-Parents or caregivers must present proof of birth date upon arrival at a LEGOLAND California ticket booth to receive the free admission ticket (and can find all of the fine print details here).
+Parents or caregivers must present proof of birth date upon arrival at a LEGOLAND California ticket booth to receive the free admission ticket.
 Far from California?
 These are the best amusement parks in every state.

 Visiting Walt Disney World for the first time?
 Or hitting Universal Studios on your birthday or an anniversary?
 Check out Guest Services where either of these theme parks (as well as Disneyland) will happily offer you a pin that touts whatever you’re celebrating that day.
 It’s a sweet little (free!) keepsake and you may even get a shout out from park employees and fellow revelers during your day.